LucaMalavolta/Notes_FAandA/docs/chapter01_spherical_astronomy.md

 :align: center
 :name: fig03_angles

-Graphical representation of angles in degrees, radians, and hours. [^Degrees, radians, hours]
+Graphical representation of angles in degrees, radians, and hours.
 ```